 Step 2: Build an MVP

 A minimum viable product version of your app is a crucial step on the development journey.
 In essence, an MVP contains just enough features and design to attract customers, thus helping you to validate the product-market fit and overall conception of the app.
-At this stage, it’s important to seek all available sources of user feedback.
+At this prod, it’s important to seek all available sources of user feedback.

 The more you will learn from your MVP, the better assurance you will have that your fully-developed app will be a success.